-Assessment Resources and Environment Survey Instrument Adapted, with permission, from Rodgers, M., Grays, M.,Fulcher, K, & Jurich, D. (2013)
+Assessment Resources and Environment Survey Instrument\ \Adapted, with permission, from Rodgers, M., Grays, M., Fulcher, K, & Jurich, D. (2013)

-Thinking about the assessment resources provided on campus, please choose the phrase that best

-describes your perception of the usefulness of each resource.

-This This This This I knew I did not
+describes your perception This This This This I knew I did no

 resource resource resource resource about this know

 was very was quite was a was not at resource about

 helpful. helpful. little all helpful. but did this

-helpful. not use it. resource
+10 10 helpful.
+10 not use it. resourc

 General information

 about assessment from

 OIE's website

 General information

 about assessment from

 sources other than the

 OIE website, such as

 assessment books or

 conference workshops

 Face-to-Face feedback

 from IE Review Team

 Member (during annual

 review)

 Electronic feedback

 from OIE and IE

 Review Team Member

 (during annual review)

 Consultation with IE

 Review Team Member

 (outside annual review

 sessions)

 Consultation with OIE

 staff (outside annual

 review sessions)

 Administrative,

 Academic, and Student

 Support Services Rubric

 Rubric and example

 specific to my division

 (e.g., VPBF, VPSAEM,

 etc.)

+1 1 l